GopalVerma1303/GopxWebUI/README.md

 # webui.gopx

-A comprehensive collection of meticulously crafted React components styled with Tailwind CSS and Framer Motion
+A comprehensive collection of meticulously crafted React components for web styled with Tailwind CSS and Framer Motion

 <br />